Knowing how to write a great job post is the first step toward finding the perfect person for your business.

 Depending on the role you’re looking to fill, there are different aspects you need to consider.

-That’s why writing a great job posting is crucial – if you want to attract a great candidate, you can’t risk your ad getting lost in the sea of other similar developer job postings.
+If you want to attract a great candidate, you can’t risk your ad getting lost in the sea of other similar developer job posts.

 Want a great example job post?
-Check out this great developer job ad to see how a good job posting for developers looks like.
+Check out this great developer job ad to get some ideas.

 Virtual assistants can do almost anything, from marketing to managing events.

-Here is an example of a great job posting for a customer support champion.
+Here is an example of a great job posting for a customer support specialist.